-Before same-sex marriage was even legal in New York, we published Real Wedding stories celebrating gay couples who got married in the area.
-Manhattan Bride — as both a magazine and as a website — celebrates love and commitment, and the Supreme Court decision, while historically profound, has no direct impact on our magazine that’s been covering gay, straight, inter-racial, inter-cultural, and inter-religious weddings since our first issue.
+Before same-sex marriage was even legal in New York, we published Real Wedding stories celebrating gay and lesbian couples who got married in the area.
+Manhattan Bride — as both a magazine and as a website — celebrates love and commitment, and the Supreme Court decision, while historically profound, has no direct impact on our magazine that’s been covering gay, lesbian, straight, inter-racial, inter-cultural, and inter-religious weddings since our first issue.

 We always did and always will celebrate weddings.
 But who is getting married and who they are marrying is of little concern to us.
 It’s love and commitment that we celebrate.

 These beliefs also shape how we work with our brides, advertisers, and suppliers.